27 Epic Things to Do in Cabo San Lucas (and Beyond)

 3) Visit Flora Farms

-Artisanal cocktail at Flora Farms
+Tables surrounded by plants at Flora Farms

 A farmer works the fields (Credit: Flora Farms)

+Dinner is just as enticing.
 Maybe lemon chicken, zucchini-and-fresh-herb pasta, wood-oven pizza or organic salad with home-made burrata cheese?

-Better yet, share everything, family-style, for the maximum flavors.
+Better yet, share everything family-style for the maximum flavors.

 4) Have fun at Medano Beach